AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

     ```

     Verify that the HTTP response contains a __status__ of __ready__.
 If not yet ready, recheck the status every few minutes.

+With the Dedicated egress IP address created, you can now configure it using the Cloud Manager APIs as described below.

+>[!ENDTABS]

 ## Configure dedicated egress IP address proxies per environment